aapp1420/BERT-analysis/README.md

   return maximum explainable variance of each layer

-  **Plot the corresponding figure of each definition for both pretrained embeddings and finetuned embeddings**.
+  **Plot the corresponding figure of each definition for both pretrained embeddings and finetuned embeddings**

+  Anisotropy of each layers:

+  Self similarity of each layers:

+  Intra similarity of each layers:

+  Maximum explainable variance of each layers: